melekes/homeonrails.com/content/post/2016-07-05-on-the-importance-of-unification.markdown

   this example while talking about the expense feature(s) may have, but I think it also applies to the quote below.

-{% blockquote Rob Pike %}
-If there is a lot of features, you may look at the line of code, write it one way.
+> If there is a lot of features, you may look at the line of code, write it one way.
 "Uu, I could do something different."
 You might even spend half an hour playing with a few lines of code... and it's kind of a waste of time to do it, but worse, when you come back to the program later, you have to recreate that thought process.

-Preferable to have just one way, or at least fewer, simpler ways.
+> Preferable to have just one way, or at least fewer, simpler ways.
-{% endblockquote %}

 {{< youtube id="rFejpH_tAHM" >}}